-The thing is, travel is such a gift and privilege – and we can still experience culture, visit communities and go looking for wildlife without negatively impacting on a place or an ecosystem.
-For those of us who are able to travel, we are lucky enough to have the means to spread awareness and inform those who don’t always have the chance.
+Travel is such a gift and privilege – and we can still experience culture, visit communities and go looking for wildlife without negatively impacting on a place or an ecosystem.
+Those of us who are able to travel are lucky enough to have the means to spread awareness.

 In an era where world leaders try to convince us climate change is fake news, where business comes before preserving nature or where traditions are being diluted by modern life, this has never been more important.

-So, I hope you enjoy this website.
+So, I hope you enjoy Travel Butterfly.
 It will be a diary of heartfelt experiences, beautiful places and good people, as well as some ethical lifestyle tips and tricks for anyone who wants to make a bit of a difference in the world – after all, we’re all just learning as we go.